Hong Sa-ik: Later views

 After Korea regained its independence, Hong's family became the target of blame and ostracism by various factions in Korea.
-His eldest son, Hong Guk-seon, graduated from Japan's Waseda University and afterwards worked in the Bank of Chōsen, but was removed from his position on the orders of Syngman Rhee.
+His eldest son, Hong Guk-seon, graduated from Japan's Waseda University and afterwards worked in the Bank of Joseon, but was removed from his position on the orders of Syngman Rhee.
 He and his mother, Hong's widow, later emigrated to the United States.